 Unlock your potential

 Our experiences and research highlights a growing chasm between the potential for women veterans to lead and succeed in life after service, and the reality of our lived-experiences.
 Women veterans are asked to confront systemic challenges with communication, loss of identity, confidence and self care, all of which make their journey to leadership roles more difficult.

-The Mission Continues’ Women Veterans Leadership Program tackles these challenges, so that women veterans build a movement to pursue equality of all women.
+Featured in the January 2021 issue of G.I.
+JOBS Magazine, The Mission Continues’ Women Veterans Leadership Program tackles these challenges, so that women veterans build a movement to pursue equality of all women.

 Our communities need the unique leadership traits that women veterans bring to a challenge.
 Through the virtual workshops and self-paced curriculum, you will hone your leadership through training and coursework that strengthens your self-confidence, ability to build a coalition of allies, understanding and ability to leverage your story, and more.

 The program is individualized, but you will have opportunities to engage a nationwide network of women leaders and The Mission Continues staff throughout the five-months of the program and beyond.
 Once you complete the program, you’ll join a growing alumni network, and be eligible for additional mentorship and leadership opportunities to help grow a veteran-led movement of service.